 Any parts of the house that previously formed the thermal envelope, but are now enclosed by the alteration (such as the side of a house onto which an extension is built), are no longer part of the thermal envelope.

-If you are inserting a double-glazed aluminium window (R0.26) into an existing wall (R0.5-R2.0), then the window itself will comply with H1/AS1, but the thermal resistance of the building envelope will be reduced.
+If you are inserting a window into an existing wall (R0.5-R2.0), then the thermal resistance of the building envelope will usually be reduced.
+This is because the thermal resistance of a window is usually lower than that of the existing wall, even if the window is double-glazed.

 In this case, you will need to upgrade some of the existing building to ensure the building performs at least as well as it did before the alteration.